Queen of the Mississippi Review and Specifications

 - (Mississippi and Ohio cruises) from Memphis to St Louis, and the reverse from St Louis to Memphis, also from St. Louis to Cincinnati

-- (Lower Mississippi) from New Orleans to Memphis, and the reverse from Memphis to New Orleans
+- ("Lower Mississippi River Cruise") from New Orleans to Memphis, and the reverse from Memphis to New Orleans

-- (Upper Mississippi) from St Louis to St Paul.
+- ("Upper Mississippi River Cruise") from St Louis to St Paul

 Some of the American Cruise Lines riverboat deals are on themed voyages.
 Among those themes are "Food and Wine", "Fall Foliage", "American Civil War", "Music", "Savories of the South", "Mark Twain Tribute", the Holiday themed sailings for Thanksgiving, Christmas and New Year.
 Follows the list of the boat's USA departure ports: